tektoncd/catalog/task/jq/0.1/README.md

 ## Parameters

 - **options**: JQ options that will be used.
 If none is provided, the default value "" will be used."
 - **filter**: JQ filter that will be executed.
 If none is provided, the the filter '.' will be executed by default.
-The entire filter provided must be wrapped with ''.
+The filter does not need to be wrapped with ''.
 - **image**: The jq image to use.
 - **input**: The input to be passed to the JQ command.
 It can be a JSON string or a file name.
 In case of file pass the entire path where the file is mounted.
 - **stringOrFile**: Flag used to determine whether the input passed will be a JSON string or file.
 Use **string** or **file**.